Manuel Belgrano

-Manuel José Joaquín del Corazón de Jesús Belgrano y González (3 June 1770 – 20 June 1820), usually referred to as Manuel Belgrano ([maˈnwel βelˈɣɾano]), was an Argentine public servant, economist, lawyer, politician, journalist, and military leader.
-He took part in the Argentine Wars of Independence and created the Flag of Argentina.
-He is regarded as one of the main Founder Fathers of the country.
+Manuel José Joaquín del Corazón de Jesús Belgrano (3 June 1770 – 20 June 1820), usually referred to as Manuel Belgrano ([maˈnwel βelˈɣɾano]), was an Argentine public servant, economist, lawyer, politician, journalist, and military leader.
+He took part in the Argentine Wars of Independence and designed what became the flag of Argentina.
+Argentines regard him as one of the main Founding Fathers of the country.
+He was also a supporter of free trade.